 HR documentation refers to a set of records that businesses maintain to provide evidence, track changes and report information that may inform decisions.
 This documentation typically includes records of employment, information about company actions and incident reports.
 Federal and local law may dictate some records businesses keep, while others are subject to the company's internal policies.

-The best HR practices involve maintaining both formal and informal records about employment events.
+The best HR practices involve maintaining both formal and informal records of all employment events.
 This can include items such as:

-Maintaining extensive records allows the HR department to preserve a written history of events.
-Documentation can guide managerial staff on employee promotions, disciplinary actions, pay raises and terminations.
-Documentation should always be factual, supporting insights without relying on the opinions of others.
+Maintaining extensive records allows the HR department to keep a detailed history of important events in the workplace.
+Documentation can also guide managerial staff on employee promotions, disciplinary actions, pay raises and terminations.
+It's vital that HR documentation is factual, objective and free from bias.

 Why is documentation important?

-While there are many reasons maintaining a consistent, organized system for documentation can help you and your organization to be successful, here are three main categories to consider:
+There are many reasons maintaining a consistent, organized system for documentation can benefit an organization, including:

 Formal vs. informal documentation